mziwisky/bullet-ane/README.md

 Then, `cd` to `native/bullet-itself` and run `./fetchSourceAndMakeXcodeProjects.bash`.

+Then, open `native/ios/BulletANE/BulletANE.xcodeproj` in Xcode and build it for both iOS Device and iPad Simulator.

 Then, `cd` back to the top directory and edit the properties in `build.xml` to accomodate your system.
 Most of it should be alright, but you may need to change `airsdk.dir` and `iossdk.dir`.